FEniCS/governance/governance.md

 - Only Institutional Contributors are invited to the Institutional Partners Workshop and bi-annual FEniCS Developer Meeting.

+[AL: Don't really understand the difference here.
+Looks like there is a very small difference between Tier 1 and Tier 2?]

 ## Changing the Governance Documents